Famicom Disk System

-Fundamentally, the Disk System serves simply to enhance some aspects already inherent to the base Famicom system, with better sound and cheaper gamesthough with the disadvantages of high initial price, slow speed, and lower reliability.
-However, this boost to the market of affordable and writable mass storage temporarily served as an enabling technology for the creation of new types of video games.
-This includes the vast, open world, progress-saving adventures of the best-selling The Legend of Zelda (1986) and Metroid (1986), games with a cost-effective and swift release such as the best-selling Super Mario Bros.
-2, and nationwide leaderboards and contests via the in-store Disk Fax kiosks, which are considered to be forerunners of today's online achievement and distribution systems.
+The Disk System was designed to enhance features already present in the base Famicom, offering better sound and cheaper, rewritable games.
+However, it came with drawbacks, including a high initial price for the device along with the storage medium's slower load times and reduced reliability.
+Despite these limitations, the Disk System’s rewritable storage served as an enabling technology, enabling the creation of new types of video games.
+This era saw the rise of expansive open world adventures like The Legend of Zelda (1986) and Metroid (1986) enabled by progress-saving, games with cost-effective and swift releases such as the best-selling Super Mario Bros.
+2, and nationwide leaderboards and contests via in-store Disk Fax kiosks, which are considered to be forerunners of today's online achievement and distribution systems.